+Seating is limited and we strongly advise attendees to purchase tickets in advance.
+Any available tickets sold at the gate will be by credit card only.
 For reserved seating with chairs and VIP parking, please join The Live Poets Society.

 Chen Chen is the author of When I Grow Up I Want to Be a List of Further Possibilities, which was longlisted for the National Book Award and won the A. Poulin, Jr. Poetry Prize, the GLCA New Writers Award, and the Thom Gunn Award for Gay Poetry.
 The collection was also a finalist for the Lambda Literary Award for Gay Poetry and was named one of the best of 2017 by The Brooklyn Rail, Entropy, Library Journal, and others.
 His work has appeared in many publications, including Poetry, Tin House, Poem-a-Day, The Best American Poetry, Bettering American Poetry, and The Best American Nonrequired Reading.
 Chen earned his MFA from Syracuse University and is pursuing a Ph.D. in English and Creative Writing as an off-site Texas Tech University student.
 He lives in frequently snowy Rochester, NY, with his partner, Jeff Gilbert, and their pug dog, Mr. Rupert Giles.
 Chen is the 2018-2020 Jacob Ziskind Poet-in-Residence at Brandeis University.

 Accessibility at the SGPF

 Hill-Stead is proud to make the Sunken Garden Poetry Festival accessible.
 Wheelchair ramps are available, and many volunteers are on hand to assist the mobility impaired.
 An accessible section is reserved close to the main stage, and a large-print edition of the program book is available on-site.